On-site Sewage Management

 See The Easy Septic Guide for more information.

-An OSSM system makes sure that all wastewater from your kitchen, laundry and bathroom is disposed of safely.
+These systems make sure that all wastewater from your kitchen, laundry and bathroom is disposed of safely.
 This is important to prevent pollution and the spread of disease.

 If you have a septic system, you need to know your responsibilities.